BennettB123/2810hackpack/Hackpack.md

 	* passwd username
 * Check /etc/group and /etc/shadow.
 	* cat /etc/group and cat /etc/shadow
-* Check what's in the crontab
+* Check what's in the crontab and edit it.
 	* crontab -l
-* Edit the crontab
 	* crontab -e
-* Check /tmp for suspicious files
+* Check /tmp for suspicious files.
 	* ls -la /tmp
 * Check people with sudo permission.
 Do not let users have ALL = (ALL) ALL.
 	* visudo
-* Check running processes
+* Check running processes.
 	* ps aux
 	* top
-* Check running services
+* Check running services.
-	* ss -tlpn
+	* ss -tulpn
-* Set up firewall
+* Set up firewall.
 	* See the firewall section
 	* TODO: find out how to link to other parts of a markdown file, if that's possible. then link this part to the firewall section.